Trauma Therapy in London

 Take the First Step Toward a Calmer Version of You

 I offer a free, 20-minute discovery call to talk about what’s been happening and how we can begin repairing what feels heavy.
-This is a low-risk way to see if my systemic, trauma-informed approach feels right for you.
-There is no pressure to "fix" everything today—just an invitation to be heard.
+This is a low-risk way to see if my systemic, trauma-informed approach to individual work is the right fit for you.

 References: [1] Centers for Disease Control and Prevention (CDC), "About the CDC-Kaiser ACE Study," 2023.
 [2] Mental Health Foundation UK, "The Impact of Family Relationships on Mental Health," 2024.